OFFIS-mosaik/mosaik/docs/tutorials/writing-a-simulator.rst

 (We could technically use the € symbol, but that would make things harder to type for people with non-European keyboards.)

 Finally, we need to decide which parts of our simulator should be configurable.
-For this example, we will make the the energy price a parameter, so that it is constant for the duration of the simulation (we could also add an entity to feed in changing energy prices during the simulation, for example).
+For this example, we will make the energy price a parameter, so that it is constant for the duration of the simulation (we could also add an entity to feed in changing energy prices during the simulation, for example).
 We will also allow the user to pick the names of the entities.
 This is not always necessary, but in this case, it will help in tracking which *PVProfits* entity belongs to which *PV* entity.